zachj1582/redux-2-afternoon/README.md

 ```
 import { createStore, applyMiddleware, combineReducers } from 'redux';
 import promiseMiddleware from 'redux-promise-middleware';
-import budgetReducer from './ducks/budgetReducer';
+import budgetReducer from './budgetReducer';
+// IMPORT THE USER REDUCER
-import userReducer from './ducks/userReducer';
+import userReducer from './userReducer';

+// ADD THE USER REDUCER TO THE ROOT REDUCER OBJECT THAT WILL BE USED TO CREATE THE REDUX STORE STATE
 const rootReducer = combineReducers({
   budget: budgetReducer,
   user: userReducer